 Cloud Migration Pathways diagram shows 3 common pathways to the cloud – lift&shift, evolve and “Go Native” (rebuild).
-Use this diagram to quickly and easily explain the most common migration strategies.

 Our Cloud Migration Pathways diagram shows you the 3 most common Cloud Migration Pathways – “lift&shift”, Evolve, and “Go Native” (rebuild).